MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-display-the-name-of-each-control-on-a-form-or-a-page-of-a-multipage-contr.md

 ---

-# How to: Display the Name of Each Control on a Form or a Page of a MultiPage Control
+# Display the Name of Each Control on a Form or a Page of a MultiPage Control

 The following example uses the  **Item** method to access individual members of the Microsoft Forms 2.0 **Controls** collection and **[Pages](../../../api/Outlook.pages(object).md)** collection.
 The user chooses an option button for either the **Controls** collection or the **[MultiPage](../../../api/Outlook.multipage.md)**, and then clicks the  **[CommandButton](../../../api/Outlook.commandbutton.md)**.
 The name of the appropriate control is returned in the  **[Label](../../../api/Outlook.label.md)**.